 -Custom mouthguards can be form fitted by your dentist.
 This is the Cadillac of mouthguards, and as such, this kind is very expensive and offer the best and most comfortable fit.

 Comfort is the most important consideration when choosing a mouthguard.
-If you are interested in mouthguards, call Dr. Sellers, Dr. Platt, Dr. Lochtefeld, and Dr. Lochtefeld for more information.
-Please contact Dayton Comprehensive Dentistry to make an appointment at: (937) 253-3601, or come by our office in Springboro, Dayton, and Kettering, Ohio.
+If you are interested in mouthguards, call Dr. Cory Sellers for more information.
+Please contact Dayton Comprehensive Dentistry to make an appointment at: (937) 253-3601, or come by our office in Springboro, Ohio.